Mandello Vitta: Chiesa di San Lorenzo (Saint Lawrence's Church)

 In the town square stands the parish church dedicated to Saint Lawrence the deacon, patron saint of the town, built in the late Romanesque period at the end of the 12th century.
-The bell tower stands on the right side of the church and it is from late Romanesque period, as well.
+The bell tower stands on the right side of the church, and it is from late Romanesque period, as well.
 The Church was probably built in the 14th century due to the presence of a cobblestone wall arranged in horizontal courses.
 On the other hand, the apsidal part, in brick, is from a later period.

 Although the foundation is medieval, the architectural forms acquired after the Baroque retouches prevail.
 The building consists of three naves, the largest one covered by a vault introduced by a series of veils with a lower bezel and the side ones covered by cross vaults.
 The short transept consists of two rectangular-shaped chapels opened in the Baroque age, dedicated of the Madonna del Rosario on the left and to the Crucifix on the right.
-The presbytery and the choir is flanked by two small naves in which recent restorations have led to the discovery of interesting paintings from 14th and 16th centuries.
+The presbytery and the choir are flanked by two small naves in which recent restorations have led to the discovery of interesting paintings from the 14th and 16th centuries.

-Cappella di Sant'Antonio (Saint Anthony's Church)
+Cappella di Sant'Antonio (Saint Anthony's Chapel)

 Dated around 1450, this chapel is supposed to have become, about the 17th century, an oratory instituted by the noble priest Giovanni Battista Caccia (whose remains are buried in a crypt in front of the chapel of the Crucifix in the Chiesa di San Lorenzo).

 This smaller Church is characterized by a single hall with brickwork, partly plastered, covered by vaults and with a gabled roof with a pavilion surmounted by tiles.
 Inside, among the various frescoes, worthy of mention is a 15th-century painting depicting a Madonna and Child.

 Tower

-The medieval tower is the emblem architecture of Mandello Vitta.
-It was part of a larger fortification in defense of the borgofranco.
-The building can be dated around the mid 12th century and it represents, for the area of Novara, one of the best preserved buildings of its kind.
+The medieval tower is the emblem of the architecture of Mandello Vitta.
+It was part of a larger fortification in defence of the borgofranco.
+The building can be dated around the mid 12th century, and it represents, for the area of Novara, one of the best preserved buildings of its kind.
 Currently, no trace of the castle (castrum in Medieval Latin) is no longer evident; it is assumed that it was located around the tower originally intended for both control and payment of tolls.

 The tower is about 30 metres high, with a square plan, in brick, and it presents successive moments of construction: a first moment between the 12th and 13th centuries, corresponding to the period in which the village was founded, the second in the Gothic and late Gothic periods and then renovated in 1594.